 How to enable Clean Energy Charging on iPhone

-A variety of things need to be in place before the iPhone ceases charging when Clean Energy Charging enabled.
-A machine-learning algorithm regulates the feature.
+Multiple elements are required before the iPhone stops charging after Clean Energy Charging is enabled.
+A machine-learning algorithm manages the function.

 We’ll refer something to as a Significant Location in this list.
 This is a specific location that can be identified by using a device’s position data over time.
 This allows us to know the location where users spend the majority of the day.